ssardina-research/cfond-asp/README.md

 ### Solver configurations available

-The available ASP solver configurations, as reported in the ECAI23 paper, can be found under folder [cfondasp/asp/](cfondasp/asp/).
+The available ASP solver configurations can be chosen via `--model` option and can be found under folder [cfondasp/asp/](cfondasp/asp/) as ASP Clingo programs.

 The default solve model is for strong-cyclic solutions via the `fondsat` type encoding.

-For strong-cyclic solutions (chosen via `--model`):
+Other models include:

-- `controller-fondsat`: encoding following FONDSAT in propagating negative propositions forward.
+- `controller-fondsat`: strong-cyclic encoding following FONDSAT in propagating negative propositions forward.
-- `controller-reg`: encoding implementing weakest-precondition via regression (like PRP).
+- `controller-reg`: strong-cyclic encoding implementing weakest-precondition via regression (like PRP).

-For strong solutions (via `--solution-type strong`), the encoding solver used is [`controller-strong.lp`](cfondasp/asp/controller-strong.lp).
+- `strong`: strong solutions.

 ### Clingo parameters